 Posted in Eat

 Tagged carrots, celery, dressing, French, garlic, Green Goddess, greens, onions, roasted, salt cod, Spanish, stew, tomatoes, winter

 It would actually be nice to only need six hours sleep a night, but I doubt I’m developing a new, more efficient pattern.
-My headache woke me up at the point in my dream where a guy was pulling a long, serrated knife from his cheek as I encouraged him to end his life.
-That followed a chaotic gun battle on a beach.
-Two men pointed long riffles at me and I walked up and bent the end of each barrel back at them.
-One quickly tried to get a shot off at me and in cartoon-style it left the barrel and hit a cuffed, beaten prisoner walking behind him.
+My headache woke me up at a point in my dream where a guy was pulling a long, serrated knife from his cheek as I encouraged him to end his life.
+That followed a non-linear, chaotic gun battle on a beach.
+Two men pointed long riffles at me.
+I walked up and in cartoon-style bent the end of each barrel back at them.
+One quickly tried to get a shot off at me, but it left the barrel and hit a cuffed, beaten prisoner walking behind him.

 Lunch was pretty damn amazing though.
 A buffet spread of lovely seasoned dishes.
 Mine was piled high with crispy, blackened pencil-thin asparagus roasted with olive oil and lemon; spinach salad with fennel and roasted yellow beets; pan-seared salmon with “micro-arugula” and a seeded wheat bun drizzled with olive oil.
 My only disappointment in the meal was the olive oil labeled Colavita.
 Crappy Italian olive oil in Napa Valley – holy crap!
 CIA is so connected to UC Davis that I’m really surprised they aren’t aware of the Olive Oil Center.
 Only six olive oil companies came up when I Googled ‘olive oil produced in napa valley’ including, and I shit you not, St. Helena Olive Oil Co.!
 Maybe it’s a production or cost problem, or maybe I need to make some introductions.